 Answers to these questions will vary and will involve some inferential thinking as they make connections between the story and their own lives.
 Students will have different answers because there are many important parts to any story, and listeners will have different ideas about what is important to them as individuals.
-For example, some students may think Neem being able to ride a horse is the most important to them.
-Still other students may think Neem's interaction with the dragon is the most important because they are able to come to an agreement that suits them both.
+For example, some students may think that Fatima's ability to synthesize all she had learned from her experiences to make a tent was the most important.
+Other students may think her marrying a prince the most important part of the story.
 There are no wrong answers.
 What the students choose is not as important as the discussion they have about their ideas.

-6. After students have thought for a minute or two, have them form pairs or groups of three and tell each other what they think the most important part of the story is to them.
+- 6. After students have thought for a minute or two, have them form pairs or groups of three and tell each other what they think the most important part of the story is to them.
 Through discussion, they will learn to interact with one another and discuss different points of view.
 Allow 3-5 minutes for these discussions.
 You may want to walk around and listen in on the conversations the students are having with their partners.
-You do not need to respond to their ideas; just listening and nodding approval is enough.

-7. Next, call on several students to tell the whole class what they think is most important in the story.
-Encourage them to listen to each other's ideas so that they will see how many different parts of the story can be considered important.

-8. Praise students for listening attentively, for remembering so much of the story, and for thinking about what was most important to them about the story.
+You do not need to respond to their ideas; just listening and nodding approval is enough. - 7.
+Next, call on several students to tell the whole class what they think is most important in the story.
+Encourage them to listen to each other's ideas so that they will see how many different parts of the story can be considered important. - 8.
+Praise students for listening attentively, for remembering so much of the story, and for thinking about what was most important to them about the story.
 Tell them you will be reading the story again soon and will be discussing it again.